 General Appropriations Act, S.B.
-1, Article IX, Section 7.11, 87th Leg.
+1, Article IX, Section 7.11, 88th Leg.
 Session, R.S.
-(2021) creates additional requirements for reporting certain contracts to LBB:
+(2023) creates additional requirements for reporting certain contracts to LBB:

-- Awards \$1 million and above made without an RFA/RFP/RFO require an Attestation Letter to be signed by the Commissioner detailing the award and certifying all state laws were followed. - Awards \$5 million and above require a certification from the Office of General Counsel stating all state and agency laws were followed. - Awards \$10 million and above require an LBB Attestation Letter to be signed by the Commissioner detailing the award and certifying all state laws were followed.
+- Awards \$1 million and above made without an RFA/RFP/RFO or similar require an Attestation Letter to be signed by the Commissioner detailing the award and certifying all state laws were followed. - Awards \$5 million and above require a certification from the Procurement Director stating all state and agency laws were followed. - Awards \$10 million and above require an LBB Attestation Letter to be signed by the Commissioner detailing the award and certifying all state laws were followed.